4l3xk3/k3backintime/README.md

 Minsk SE Edition:

-if devel disk used on system, you must connect 2 devel disks too original devel disk and devel disk from update
+if devel disk used on system, you must connect 2 devel disks:

+original devel disk and devel disk from update

 Author: Alexey Kovin <4l3xk3@gmail.com>